-3.3 Using graphical design to highlight statistical comparisons
+3.3 Using Graphical Design to Highlight Statistical Comparisons

 Many of the principles of statistical graphics can now be interpreted in light of the dictum that graphs are comparisons to a reference distribution, explicit or implicit.
-For example, if we follow the dicta to minimize "chartjunk" and unnecessary "ink" (Tufte, 1983), we are removing irrelevant information that cannot possibly be informative as a model check.
-Tufte's (1990) recommendation of "small multiples" (that is, arrays of several small displays with different data but identical structure) uses the replication in the display to facilitate comparison to the implicit model of no change between the displays.
-Tukey (1977) recommends rotating plots by 45° so that they can be compared to horizontal lines, and Cleveland (1985) suggests aligning data displays so that lengths, rather than angles, can be compared.
+For example, if we follow the dicta to minimize "chartjunk" and unnecessary "ink" (Tufte 1983), we are removing irrelevant information that cannot possibly be informative as a model check.
+Tufte's (1990) recommendation of "small multiples" (i.e., arrays of several small displays with different data but identical structure) uses the replication in the display to facilitate comparison to the implicit model of no change between the displays.
+Tukey (1977) recommended rotating plots by 45° so that they can be compared to horizontal lines, and Cleveland (1985) suggested aligning data displays so that lengths, rather than angles, can be compared.

-Even very simple recommendations, such as omitting unnecessary grid lines (Tufte, 1983) and displaying graphs as square only if the two axes are on a common scale, can be interpreted as removing the opportunity for irrelevant comparisons to focus more clearly on the implicit model checking involved in virtually any data display.
+Even very simple recommendations, such as omitting unnecessary grid lines (Tufte 1983) and displaying graphs as square only if the two axes are on a common scale, can be interpreted as removing the opportunity for irrelevant comparisons to focus more clearly on the implicit model checking involved in virtually any data display.